Frequently Asked Questions

 The purpose of this study was to examine the many ways families headed by gender diverse parents have been created, explore how families function, and learn about the relationship between partners.

 Am I eligible to participate in the study?

-To qualify for the study you had to identify as non-cisgender/trans*/gender non-conforming/gender diverse parent and have a least one child of any age, this child can be biological, adopted, foster, step, etc.
+To qualify for the study you had to identify as non-cisgender/trans*/gender non-conforming/gender diverse parent and have at least one child of any age, this child can be biological, adopted, foster, step, etc.

 How will my information be used?

 Your information will be used in data analyses and summaries will be published in peer reviewed journals and presented at professional conferences.
 We will also summarize findings in a newsletter that we will distribute and will be posted on the study’s website.
 No personal information will be used!

 What if I am single, can I participate?

 Yes!
 Both single and coupled individuals who are parents can participate!

-What if I don’t know if my partner want to participate, can I still participate?
+What if I don’t know if my partner will want to participate, can I still participate?

 Yes, at the end of the survey we will ask for the contact information for your partner.
 We will send the information and they can choose to participate or not.
 No one HAS to participate!

 What if I identify as gay, lesbian, bisexual, asexual, pansexual, heterosexual, queer, etc… AND/OR trans*, genderqueer, agender, bigender, transgender, etc…can I participate?

 What if my partner (or I) identifies as cisgender but I (or my partner) does not?
 Can I still participate?

 Yes!
 Only one member of the couple needed to identify as non-cisgender!

 Will you use any of my identifying information?